NP-membership for the boundary-boundary art-gallery problem: Abstract

 \section{Abstract}

 The boundary-boundary art-gallery problem asks, given a polygon $P$ representing an art-gallery, for a minimal set of guards that can see the entire boundary of $P$ (the wall of the art gallery), where the guards must be placed on the boundary.
-We show that this art-gallery variant is in NP.
+That is, for each point on the boundary, there should be a line segment connecting it to one of the guards that is contained in $P$.
+We show that this art-gallery variant is in NP, even if the polygon can have holes.
 In order to prove this, we develop a constraint-propagation procedure for continuous constraint satisfaction problems where each constraint involves at most 2 variables.

 The X-Y variant of the art-gallery problem is the one where the guards must lie in X and need to see all of Y. Each of X and Y can be either the vertices of the polygon, the boundary of the polygon, or the entire polygon, giving 9 different variants.
 Previously, it was known that X-vertex and vertex-Y variants are all NP-complete and that the point-point, point-boundary, and boundary-point variants are $\exists \mathbb{R}$-complete [Abrahamsen, Adamaszek, and Miltzow, JACM 2021][Stade, SoCG 2025].
 However, the boundary-boundary variant was only known to lie somewhere between NP and $\exists \mathbb{R}$.